Privacy & security Te tūmataitinga me te haumarutanga

 We collect some personal information to enrol you to vote

 We collect personal information when you fill in a paper or online enrolment form, or update your enrolment details.
-We’ll use this information to identify you and confirm that you can enrol and vote.
+We’ll use this information to identify you, confirm that you can enrol and vote, and for ongoing enrolment and voting purposes.

 We ask for your: